Accompany Capital logo

 Accompany Capital Review

 Accompany Capital is a mission-driven lending organization headquartered in Manhattan with a second office in Queens that has spent over two decades serving New York's underserved entrepreneurial communities.
 The organization was founded with a specific focus on supporting new Americans, refugees with legal status, and women entrepreneurs who face barriers to traditional financing and business support.
-Their deep expertise in serving immigrant and refugee populations reflects a commitment to understanding the unique challenges these groups face when starting businesses in a new country while navigating credit systems and regulatory requirements.
+Their deep experience context in serving immigrant and refugee populations reflects a commitment to understanding the unique challenges these groups face when starting businesses in a new country while navigating credit systems and regulatory requirements.

-What distinguishes Accompany Capital is their explicit focus on underserved populations combined with 20+ years of specialized experience.
+What distinguishes Accompany Capital is their explicit focus on underserved populations combined with 20+ years of listed experience.
 They don't simply offer loans; they position themselves as partners in their clients' entrepreneurial journeys, providing education and training alongside capital.
 Their organization actively seeks funding partners, works with government and nonprofit organizations, and accepts donations to sustain their mission.
 They publish impact metrics and success stories, and recently launched the Leonid Ostrovsky Lending Fellowship to develop emerging talent in the lending space.

 As a mission-driven CDFI rather than a commercial lender, Accompany Capital's primary limitation is geographic scope—they serve only the New York area.
 Their loan products appear designed for micro and small businesses rather than larger enterprises.
-While their website emphasizes affordability and quick approval, specific APR ranges, loan amounts, and repayment terms are not disclosed publicly, requiring applicants to contact the organization directly for detailed product information.
+While their website emphasizes affordability and application-timing claims, specific APR ranges, loan amounts, and repayment terms are not disclosed publicly, requiring applicants to contact the organization directly for detailed product information.

 Services & Features